-The Kato Prygos crossing point, scenically sited among low hills 4km east, is the most recent to open, and is perfect for those staying around Pafos district.
+The Kato Prygos crossing point, scenically sited among low hills 4km to the east, is the most convenient for those staying around Pafos district.
 The roads are good, and this venture into the north can make for an interesting cross-cultural experience.
 Unlike some of the other crossings, it is easy to find on both sides of the border – the road has nowhere else to go.
 Once over the Green Line (the actual crossing takes 5–10min), the road, although marked on the maps as a very minor one, is in fact of good quality and makes for an exhilarating drive.
-The first Turkish Cypriot village you get to is Yesilirnak/Limnitis, and beyond this are the two ancient sites at Vouni and Soli, on the left and right of the road respectively, followed by Xeros where you join the main road to Güzelyurt.
-From there you can bear left for Kamlibel and Girne, or continue straight towards Lefkosa.
-For the return to the south, you can either retrace your steps to Kato Pyrgos, or cross back through the Astomeritis/Zodhia or the Agios Dometios/Metehan crossing just outside Lefkosa.
-For this part of north Cyprus, see section on Güzelyurt and the west.